-- When you delete a time stamp character-by-character, it will only disappear from the buffer after all (invisible) characters belonging to the ISO timestamp have been removed. - If the custom time stamp format is longer than the default and you are using dates in tables, table alignment will be messed up.
+- If the time stamp contains a range of clock times or a repeater, these will not be overlayed, but remain in the buffer as they were. - When you delete a time stamp character-by-character, it will only disappear from the buffer after all (invisible) characters belonging to the ISO timestamp have been removed. - If the custom time stamp format is longer than the default and you are using dates in tables, table alignment will be messed up.
 If the custom format is shorter, things do work as expected.

-6.3 Deadlines and Scheduling
+8.3 Deadlines and Scheduling